How to watch The Handmaid’s Tale season 6 in the UK

 June leads the rebellion against Gilead in the sixth and final season

-Episode one threw June and Serena back together under tense circumstances as they fled Canada, with this weekend’s episode seeing June settling into life at a refugee camp in Alaska, and Serena finding unexpected sanctuary in a women-only settlement.
+Episode one threw June and Serena back together under tense circumstances as they fled Canada, with episode two seeing June settling into life at a refugee camp in Alaska, and Serena finding unexpected sanctuary in a women-only settlement.
+In episode three, we saw June struggling to save the ones she loves.

-This final season will begin setting up The Testaments, Margaret Atwood’s Booker-prize-winning sequel to the original novel.
-Although the UK release is trailing a few weeks behind the US, where viewers are already seven episodes deep, new episodes are airing weekly.
-Here’s how and when you can watch episode two in the UK.
+This final season is beginning to set up The Testaments, Margaret Atwood’s Booker-prize-winning sequel to the original novel.
+However, the UK release trails a few weeks behind the US, where viewers are already eight episodes deep.

+But that episode lag could come with some major spoilers.
+A clip of the most recent episode in the US has gone viral as it debuts ‘Look What You Made Me Do (Taylor’s Version)’, a song from Taylor Swift’s hotly anticipated re-release of her album Reputation.

+If that’s got you ready to catch up, here’s how and when you can watch episode four in the UK.

 Where to watch ‘The Handmaid’s Tale’ in the UK

+A few hours ago, we saw a sneak peek at a needle drop that will be sure to please any Swifties; a new snippet of ‘Look What You Made Me Do (Taylor’s Version)’ by Taylor Swift will feature in the opening scenes of episode nine of The Handmaid’s Tale.

+However, the UK schedule is weeks behind the US, so fans of the show should steer clear – there are more than a few spoilers in the clip.

-Episode 2 began streaming on Amazon Prime Video at 9pm on Saturday, 10 May.
-It will air on Channel 4 at the same time, albeit with adverts.
+British fans will have to wait a while for that scene; episode nine won’t air for weeks.
+In the UK, episode four will stream on Amazon Prime Video at 9pm on Saturday, 24 May.
+It airs on Channel 4 at the same time, albeit with adverts.

 If you want to watch The Handmaid’s Tale without the ads, you’ll need an Amazon Prime subscription.
 A regular membership costs £9.99 per month.
 But if you haven’t been an Amazon Prime member in the last 12 months, you can also sign up for a 30-day free trial, which gives you all the perks of a Prime membership, including free next-day delivery.
 On top of that, Amazon Prime Video has seasons one to five in its back catalogue if you want to catch up before the season premiere.